Industry news -

 Analysts forecast that the global medical technology market will grow to around USD 1.15 trillion by 2034, which corresponds to a CAGR of 6%.
 Digital health and AI are seen as key growth drivers that will enable new business models and care approaches.

-BESTMINDS - Your executive search partner
+BESTMINDS: Your executive search partner

 BESTMINDS supports companies in the IT / media, medical technology, life sciences / pharma and healthcare sectors in filling top and key positions.
 With a deep understanding of the industry and an extensive talent network, we find the managers and experts who will make your innovation and growth goals a reality.
-Contact us without obligation using our contact form - we are passionate about meeting your challenges.
+Contact us without obligation using our contact form.
+We are passionate about meeting your challenges.

 More articles for you